HostGator Alternatives, Part 1: Who is EIG?

 - the older vDeck brands

-- the newer cPanel brands, using the “Bluehost method”
+- the older cPanel brands, using the “Bluehost method” (Hostgator, Bluehost)

 - and recent acquisitions, which are eventually assimilated by EIG